 What it Means:

 The Trailing Max Drawdown is best thought of as a minimum account balance.
 For instance, the Trailing Max Drawdown for our $50K account is $2,000.
 This means that when you start the account your balance cannot drop below $48K.
-This number is calculated at the end of the trading day.
+This number is calculated at the end of the trading day in the Trading Combine.
 Which means that at any point during the trading day, you can drop below the minimum account balance, but you must be above it when the day ends.

 The starting balance of your account will either be $0, $30K, $50K, $100K or $150K.